AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo.md

 Just to clarify this subject, the society has a common macro psychological trend, that was called postmodernism.
 This is  like a type of thinking or kind of what an every person believes in.
 In a brood sense.
 Personally, I love to explain this comparison with the timeline of others stages.
 That's all of them: premodernism, modernism, postmodernism and metamodernism.
 Premodernism was when people absolutely believed in traditions and God.
 People overall rejected the study of the world.
-After science appeared, people began to try to explain everything in hard terms.
+After science appeared, people began to try to explain everything in hard logical terms.
+Mathematic and other sciences have developed.
+This was called modernism, and here accurate descriptions have become a trend.
+The next one is postmodernism, our main topic today, which explains teenager's behavior.
+Postmodernism emerged on the basement of contradictions.
+We understood that we can't explain the world in pure words and hard terms.
+We became disappointed with the stereotypical approach.
+So, postmodernism is the idea of breaking the system and rules, going against the current.
+This idea would be even more understandable if we speak about cinema or art.
+Spider man, X-men and Wolverine, Iron man, The fighting club,